-1 COMPSs dependencies 2 Connector supported properties in the project.xml file 3 Properties supported by any SSH based connector in the project.xml file 4 rOCCI extensions in the project.xml file 5 Configuration of the <resources>.xml templates file</resources> 6 JClouds extensions in the project>.xml file 7 Mesos connector options in the project>.xml file 8 Arguments of the @task decorator 9 Supported StdIOStreams for the @binary, @ompss and @mpi decorators 10 File parameters definition shortcuts 11 COMPSs Python API functions 12 PyCOMPSs start function for Jupyter notebook 13 PyCOMPSs stop function for Jupyter notebook 14 Arguments of the @constraint decorator 15 Arguments of the @Processor decorator 16 General paraver configurations for COMPSs Applications 17 Available paraver configurations for Python events of COMPSs Applications 18 Available paraver configurations for COMPSs Applications 19 Available methods from StorageObject 20 Available methods from StorageObject in Python 21 Available methods from StorageObject 22 SCO object definition 23 Java API 24 Python API
+1 COMPSs dependencies 21 2 Connector supported properties in the project.xml file 3 Properties supported by any SSH based connector in the project.xml file 4 rOCCI extensions in the project.xml file 5 Configuration of the <resources>.xml templates file</resources> 53 6 JClouds extensions in the project>.xml file 53 7 Mesos connector options in the ct>.xml file 54 8 Arguments of the @task decorator 84 9 Supported StdIOStreams for the @binary, @ompss and @mpi decorators 10 File parameters definition shortcuts 11 COMPSs Python API functions 109 12 PyCOMPSs start function for Jupyter notebook 13 PyCOMPSs stop function for Jupyter notebook 117 14 Arguments of the @constraint decorator 134 15 Arguments of the @Processor decorator 16 Schedulers 138 17 Checkpointing 18 General paraver configurations for COMPSs Applications 214 19 Available paraver configurations for Python events of COMPSs Applications 20 Available paraver configurations for COMPSs Applications 215 21 Available methods from StorageObject 233 22 Available methods from StorageObject in Python 23 Available methods from StorageObject 244 24 SCO object definition 25 Java API 26 Python API 251

-COMP Superscalar (COMPSs) is a programming model which aims to ease the development of applications for distributed infrastructures, such as Clusters, Grids and Clouds.
-COMP Superscalar also features a runtime system that exploits the inherent parallelism of applications at execution time.
+COMP Superscalar (COMPSs) is a task-based programming model which aims to ease the development of applications for distributed infrastructures, such as large High-Performance clusters (HPC), clouds and container managed clusters.
+COMPSs provides a programming interface for the development of the applications and a runtime system that exploits the inherent parallelism of applications at execution time.

-For the sake of programming productivity, the COMPSs model has four key characteristics:
+To improve programming productivity, the COMPSs programming model has following characteristics:

-- Sequential programming: COMPSs programmers do not need to deal with the typical duties of parallelization and distribution, such as thread creation and synchronization, data distribution, messaging or fault tolerance.
-Instead, the model is based on sequential programming, which makes it appealing to users that either lack parallel programming expertise or are looking for better programmability. - Infrastructure unaware: COMPSs offers a model that abstracts the application from the underlying distributed infrastructure.
+- Agnostic of the actual computing infrastructure: COMPSs offers a model that abstracts the application from the underlying distributed infrastructure.
 Hence, COMPSs programs do not include any detail that could tie them to a particular platform, like deployment or resource management.
-This makes applications portable between infrastructures with diverse characteristics. - Standard programming languages: COMPSs is based on the popular programming language Java, but also offers language bindings for Python and C/C++ applications.
-This facilitates the learning of the model, since programmers can reuse most of their previous knowledge. - No APIs: In the case of COMPSs applications in Java, the model does not require to use any special API call, pragma or construct in the application; everything is pure standard Java syntax and libraries.
+This makes applications portable between infrastructures with diverse characteristics. - Single memory and storage space: the memory and file system space is also abtracted in COMPSs, giving the illusion that a single memory space and single file system is available.
+The runtime takes care of all the necessary data transfers. - Standard programming languages: COMPSs is based on the popular programming language Java, but also offers language bindings for Python (PyCOMPSs) and C/C++ applications.
+This makes it easier to learn the model since programmers can reuse most of their previous knowledge. - No APIs: In the case of COMPSs applications in Java, the model does not require to use any special API call, pragma or construct in the application; everything is pure standard Java syntax and libraries.
 With regard the Python and C/C++ bindings, a small set of API calls should be used on the COMPSs applications.

-This manual is divided in 9 sections:
+This manual is divided in 12 sections: